Retropex/umbrel-bitcoin-ui-startos/README.md

   <img src="icon.png" alt="Project Logo" width="21%">
 </p>

-# Hello World for StartOS
+# Umbrel Bitcoin UI for StartOS

-Hello World is a simple, minimal project that serves as a template for creating a service that runs on StartOS.
 This repository creates the `s9pk` package that is installed to run `umbrel-bitcoin-ui` on [StartOS](https://github.com/Start9Labs/start-os/).
 Learn more about service packaging in the [Developer Docs](https://start9.com/latest/developer-docs/).

 ## Dependencies